-The role of the CMP Server is determined by a configuration parameter in the role configuration file, which is located at /usr/local/cmp-server/config/cmpengine_role.cfg on Linux and C:\VoiceGenie\cmp\cmp-server\config\cmpengine_role.cfg on Windows.
+The role of the CMP Server is determined by a configuration parameter in the role configuration file, which is located at /usr/local/cmpserver/config/cmpengine_role.cfg on Linux and C:\VoiceGenie\cmp\cmpserver\config\cmpengine_role.cfg on Windows.
 Within this file, the cmp.primary parameter determines if the CMP Server is to function as a Primary CMP Server or a Backup CMP Server.
-If the parameter is set to 1 (i.e. cmp.primary = 1) the CMP Server will function as a Primary CMP Server is set to 0 (i.e. cmp.primary = 0) the CMP Server.
+If the parameter is set to 1 (i.e. cmp.primary = 1) the CMP Server will function as a Primary CMP Server.
+If the parameter is set to 0 (i.e. cmp.primary = 0) the CMP Server will function as a Backup CMP Server.